British street artist Banksy funds refugee rescue boat | International

 British street artist Banksy funds refugee rescue boat

-British street artist Banksy is funding a boat crewed by volunteer rescue professionals to rescue refugees in the Mediterranean attempting to reach Europe from Africa.
+British street artist Banksy is funding a boat crewed by volunteers to rescue refugees in the Mediterranean attempting to reach Europe from Africa.

 - READ MORE ON: